Boierul/fullstack-social-network/client/README.md

 # Social network with JWT auth (Client)

-Frontend degisn and overall style is inspired by Facebook-like social networks.
+Front-end design and overall style is inspired by Facebook-like social networks.
 The web-application is responsive and deliver proper UX when resized.
 Implemented Dropzone, which allows image upload.
 MUI was used as a layout lib.
 Redux was used as a state management solution.

 ## Frontend dependencies and their role